 This is an activity best on a sunny Autumn day outside in the garden as it can get a bit messy 😉

-There are lots of instructions on the internet on how to carve a great pumpkin.
-We’ve pulled together a few tips, ideas, and favourites here that will help you carve a great pumpkin with the kids.
+There are many instructions on the internet on how to carve a great pumpkin.
+We've pulled together a few tips, ideas, and favourites here that will help you carve a great pumpkin with the kids.

 Carving a Pumpkin with Kids

 The best pumpkins we have ever carved are from using a stencil.
-There are lots of these available on the web, and we have a few below.
+Many of these are available on the web, and we have a few below.

-The kids will love to choose the stencil for their pumpkin – though be warned – there are lots of very complicated designs that are difficult to carve.
-We’ve kept our suggested list of templates to ones that are a little less complicated.
+The kids will love to choose the stencil for their pumpkin - though be warned - many very complicated designs are difficult to carve.
+We've kept our suggested list of templates to ones that are a little less complicated.

 Using a Pumpkin Stencil

-- Once the stencil has been traced by the pin, cut open the top or back of the pumpkin and hollow it out.
+• Once the pin has traced the stencil, cut open the top or back of the pumpkin and hollow it out.

 Below are some videos with tips on how to carve a pumpkin.